Law & Order: Syndication and streaming

 Repeats of Law & Order were first broadcast weekdays on cable TV network A&E during the 1994–95 season.
 The A&E broadcasts were credited with drawing a new, much larger audience to the current weekly NBC Law & Order episodes.
 In 2001, A&E did not renew its contract to syndicate Law & Order as the price was then four times the original 1995 contract price.
 Reruns moved to TNT, where they remained until 2019.

 As of 2023, the series is being broadcast on Sundance TV, WE tv, Ion Mystery, BBC America, Bounce TV, Paramount Network and Pop.

 Since mid-2020, selected seasons of Law & Order have been available for streaming on Peacock along with Chicago Fire, Chicago P.D., Chicago Med, Law & Order: Special Victims Unit, and Law & Order: Criminal Intent.
 However, unlike some shows on Peacock such as selected seasons of SVU, which are free, access to Law & Order requires a paid Peacock subscription.

 As of December 16, 2024, Law & Order seasons 1–20 are now available to stream on Hulu.

+A free ad-supported streaming television channel featuring Law & Order episodes from Seasons 5 through 10 launched in September 2025 on various platforms.